Canceling an outgoing call

-If the contact you are calling accepts the call, the communication will start, and you should be able to see and hear the person you called.
+If the contact you are calling accepts the call, the communication will start and you will be able to see and hear the person you called.
 When the call is ongoing, a few options show up.
 See the following explanation:

 Now, the right section of the application shows your local video recording in the upper right corner, and the remote video taking the rest of the video section.
 You can click on your local video or on your partner’s in order to select the stream to visualize larger in the application.

-You can control the call session using an options bar that will show up at the bottom of the screen, with different icons depending on your deploy.
+You can control the call session using an option bar that will show up at the bottom of the screen, with different icons depending on your deploy.